mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: GroupObject

 This node defines logical group of objects.
 The child objects are located inside a local coordinate system.
+The defined GroupObject Node Attributes are specified in Table 21.

 Node name: `GroupObject`

-##### Table 20 — *GroupObject Node Attributes*
+##### Table 21 — *GroupObject Node Attributes*

 | Attribute Name | Attribute Value Type                    | Default Value when Optional | Description                          |
 | -------------- | --------------------------------------- | --------------------------- | ------------------------------------ |
 | uuid           | [UUID](#user-content-attrtype-uuid)     | Not Optional                | The unique identifier of the object. |
 | name           | [String](#user-content-attrtype-string) | Empty                       | The name of the object               |

-The child list contains a list of one of the following nodes:
+The child list (Table 22) contains a list of one of the following nodes:

-##### Table 21 — *GroupObject Node Childs*
+##### Table 22 — *GroupObject Node Childs*

 | Child Node                              | Allowed Count | Value Type                          | Description                                                                     |
 | --------------------------------------- | ------------- | ----------------------------------- | ------------------------------------------------------------------------------- |